NorahBIAN/Hello_World/README.md

   It is about warpping a certain image to a specified postion on a black background (Of course the back can be anything, just give the coordination and will be fine)

+## 6.final.py

+  This is the final about the 2D warping a random pic onto a chessboard